-2009 Priorities Outcomes Improve workplace safety, control risk ar d minimise injury.
-PARTIALLY ACHIEVED Lost Time Injury Frequency Rate but workplace injuries increased 15 per cent reduction in Average d.
-Minimise contaminant emissions to air, water and land.
-PARTIALLY ACHIEVED Metals in wastewater discharged to licensed discharge point from our Kwinana site increased from 42.7 kilograms in 2007/08 to 104.9 kilograms in 2008/09.
+2009 Priorities Outcomes Improve workplace safety, control risk and minimise injury. - Lost Time Injury Frequency Rate remained similar, but workplace injuries increased.
+15 per cent reduction in Average Lost Time Rate.
+PARTIALLY ACHIEVED Minimise contaminant emissions to air, water and land.
+Metals in wastewater discharged to licensed discharge point from our Kwinana site increased from 42.7 kilograms in 2007/08 to 104.9 kilograms in 2008/09.
 Nitrogen load in wastewater discharged to licensed discharge point decreased from 41.9 tonnes to 37.9 tonnes.
 Ammonium nitrate particulate emissions to air from our Kwinana site decreased from 90 tonnes in 2007/08 to 41 tonnes in 2008/09.
 Operate our manufacturing and storage facilities to high standards of process safety.
-ACHIEVED - Major hazard facilities (MHFs) in safety reports approved in acco and Dangerous Goods Act 196 amending safety reports in acco implemented legislation, and co safety report have been agreed Mines and Petroleum.
-All WA MHFs have Dangerous C and AV has a MHF licence issue - Continuation of internal process and AV MHFs. rdance with the Explosives 1.
-We are working towards brdance with recently impliance dates for each with the Department of Goods site licences, ed by WorkSafe Victoria.
-ACHIEVED Continued excavation of contar 315 tonnes of metal and fluorid removed from our Albany site a Further investigation of groundw Bunbury site. e contaminated soil nd taken to landfill.
-Attract and retain a skilled workforce.
-ACHIEVED Turnover has reduced from 11.6 Approximately \$2.1 million spent Three different leadership course on training and development.
-SAFETY PERFORMANCE Lost Time Injury Frequency Rate (LTIFR) gajoules WATER CONSUMPTION Megalitres COMMUNITY CONTRIBUTION A\$ 3.06 3.05 3,631 0.0 10.71 3,293 3,325 431,571 Community raised contributions supported by
+Major hazard facilities (MHFs) in Western Australia operate to safety reports approved in accordance with the Explosives and Dangerous Goods Act 1961.
+We are working towards amending safety reports in accordance with recently implemented legislation, and compliance dates for each safety report have been agreed with the Department of Mines and Petroleum.
+All WA MHFs have Dangerous Goods site licences, and AV has a MHF licence issued by WorkSafe Victoria.
+Continuation of internal process safety auditing for WA and AV MHFs.
+ACHIEVED Effectively deal with our legacy wastes.
+Continued excavation of contaminated soil at Bayswater.
+315 tonnes of metal and fluoride contaminated soil removed from our Albany site and taken to landfill.
+Further investigation of groundwater occurred at our Bunbury site.
+Attract and retain a skilled workforce. - Turnover has reduced from 11.6 per cent to 7.2 per cent.
+Approximately \$2.1 million spent on training and development. - Three different leadership courses introduced and delivered.
+SAFETY GREENHOUSE ENERGY USE WATER COMMUNITY PERFORMANCE Million gigajoules GAS EMISSIONS CONSUMPTION CONTRIBUTION Lost Time Injury Tonnes CO2e Megalitres A\$ Frequency Rate (LTIFR) 431,571 Community raised 3.05 contributions 407,618 supported by Chemicals and Fertilisers were \$1,929 Direct, in-kind and 129,642 product